Skip to Content

 Spend the night at the spooky unfinished Victorian Gothic Woodchester Mansion – if you dare!
 Woodchester Mansion was abandoned partway through construction in 1868, when workers mysteriously downed tools and left, never to return.
 Since then there have been tales of strange happenings and ghostly sightings including a phantom horseman and floating head.

-Ghost Hunt evenings are being held on 8 September and 2 December by Haunted Happenings, who bring their specialist electromagnetic field detecting equipment and lead guests in séances to communicate with the resident ghosts – definitely not one for the fainthearted.
+Ghost Hunt evenings are being held on Friday 13th in September and December by Haunted Happenings, who bring their specialist electromagnetic field detecting equipment and lead guests in séances to communicate with the resident ghosts – not one for the fainthearted.

 Woodchester Mansion in the Cotswolds